Simple 5-ingredient Napa Cabbage Soup

 I like to call this telescoping your tasks – I’m not sure if there’s a proper term for this, if there is please let me know.
 But I keep looking for opportunities to do this in meal prep because of the time saving potential it brings.

 Back to the soup, I’m not kidding when I said 5 ingredients – I even count salt and water.
-Just throw everything into a pot and let it simmer while you make the rest of the meal – in this case a breakfast for dinner omelette situation for the lady, and a fajita-marinated chicken breast with rice for me.
+Just throw everything into a pot and let it simmer while you make the rest of the meal, in this case a breakfast for dinner omelette situation for the lady, and a fajita-marinated chicken breast with rice for me.

 Recipes like these are great to have in your back pocket, as a quick and convenient way to include fiber in your meal, as well as a delicious way to hydrate yourself (they’re also wonderful for colds – the ginger works wonders).
+I think simple soups like this one deserve a place in your repertoire, along with classics like this Chicken and Vegetable Soup by Claudia at Join Your Life.

 So, next time you have a substantial protein main course that’s lacking in greens or moisture, consider serving it with a quick vegetable broth like this one.